LarryAtGU/AssignmentHelper/train.md

 Any number of students in the group can narrate the demo video.

 For questions if you don't know how to answer, please ask the students to ask Larry (l.wen@griffith.edu.au)

+In the milestone 1 specification, it already provides detailed specification of the content of the video.
+From requirement 10 Splash Window to requirement 18 Exit the Program, all the 9 requirements are for the video.
+If students ask about what they should do in the video, please show them those section.